tn-aixpa/faudit-chatbot/chatbot/README.md

 # Chatbot API

 > [!IMPORTANT]
-> To use the API you need a vLLM server running.
+> To use the API you need a kubeai server running.

 Before creating the docker change the kubeai\_host and port in the Dockerfile.
 Then run: